 When teaching online your choice of tools will depend upon the characteristics of your learners, as well as your goals and objectives for the course.
 The important thing to remember is that when you choose technology for instruction it should be content driven not merely dictated by the type of media that happens to strike your fancy.Select each technology for its unique ability to convey meaning and to facilitate learning outcomes.

-Respondus LockDown Browser is a customized browser that increases the security of online testing in Blackboard.
-When students use Respondus LockDown Browser to take a Blackboard test, they are unable to print, copy, go to another URL, access other applications, or close a test until it is submitted for grading.
+Respondus LockDown Browser is a customized browser that increases the security of online testing in Canvas.
+When students use Respondus LockDown Browser to take a quiz in Canvas, they are unable to print, copy, go to another URL, access other applications, or close a test until it is submitted for grading.
 Tests created for use with Respondus LockDown Browser cannot be accessed with standard browsers either.
 Respondus LockDown Browser functions much like a standard browser, but some options have been removed or work differently.

 A discussion board is an asynchronous communication tool that allows students to communicate at any time in different time zones and in any place they have a computer and an Internet connection.
 In online courses the discussion board has been described as a tool with potential to enhance interaction and engagement, empowering learners to express themselves in ways they may not normally feel comfortable in face-to-face learning environments.